 The Texas Property Tax Code, under Sec.
 25.18, requires each appraisal office to implement a plan to update appraised values for real property at least once every three years.
-The district's current policy is to conduct a general reappraisal of taxable property every other year.
+The district's current policy is to conduct a general reappraisal of taxable property every year.
 Appraised values are reviewed annually and are subject to change.
 Business personal properties, minerals and utility properties are appraised every year.
-With changing market conditions, rapid growth in construction, and compliance with Property Tax Assistance Division of the State Comptroller's Office annual review the district's management and Board of Directors feel that the only way to keep up is to update appraised values on at least a biennial basis.